 - Silver Treasure Hidden During a 17th Century Bulgarian Uprising Uncovered

-Ahmed died from typhus in November 1617, however some historians believe that he was poisoned.
-It is possible that the one who killed the sultan was very close to him - it could even haven been his beloved wife.
+Ahmed is said to have died from typhus in November 1617, however some historians believe that he was poisoned.
+It is possible that the one who killed the sultan was very close to him - it could have even been his beloved wife.
 Before he died, Kösem bore him at least five sons.
-However, another of the sultan’s favorites, Mahfiruz, was the mother of the oldest of his son’s– Osman.
+However, another of the sultan’s favorites, Mahfiruz, was the mother of the oldest of his sons– Osman.
 After years of peace in the court, the fight for the throne began.

 Ahmet I. ( Public Domain )

-As a Valide Sultan (mother of the sultan, who rules the harem) and a regent, Kösem showed a different face.
-She became a powerful ruler, easily as strong as a sultan.
+As a Valide Sultan (mother of the sultan, who rules the harem ) and a regent, Kösem showed a different face.
+She became a powerful ruler, easily as strong as any male sultan.
 Murad IV was unable to rule the empire throughout his reign.
 Even after 1632, when she stopped acting as the regent, Kösem still carried the real power.